@dpwiz well, I think that there are the following aspects:

 1. Blessed ways to do things (this is the famous Haskell has 5 ways to do anything, which is both good and bad, but for production it feels more bad than good)

 2. Kmett, but for industrial libraries.
 Kmett and José are similar because they prioritise UX highly and lay ground for various libraries that become mainstream, but Edward prioritises abstract features with broad applications.
-I understand it, it's more fun than essentially making frameworks, but the power of and is that they are frameworks through and through, even the lowest level.
+I understand it, it's more fun than essentially making frameworks, but the power of #Erlang and #Elixir is that they are frameworks through and through, even the lowest level.
 I always liked to say "Erlang is not a programming language, it's a concurrency framework"

 3. Universal "unsafe" logging, universal "unsafe" observability, global "unsafe" application configuration